Call-Me-Doc/Goob-lore/Lore Thunking/List Of Mods.md

 ## Image Enhancement (3 tiers)
 [Available anywhere]
 *Increasing the resolution of the cameras in the eyes lets you see significantly better.*
-- increases Perception, more each tier
+- Increases Perception, 5/7/10

 ## Telescopic Vision
-[Available anywhere]
-*See things from a greater distance by zooming in your eyes.*
+[Available anywhere, can be added onto other eye mods] *An additional modification overtop your eyes, allowing for a physical increase in magnification*
+- Can be combined with other mods in this slot
-+ allows up to an insane 64x magnification
+- Allows up to an insane 64x magnification

 ## Antiflash
 [Available anywhere]
 + *Protects from being blinded by strong lights or flashbangs.*
-+ just as advertised
++ Just as advertised, flashbangs no longer affect you.

 ## Microscopic Vision
 [Available only from STDD. maybe scrap?]
 *Microscopes built right into your eyes.*
-+ allows microscopic vision at will
++ Allows microscopic vision at will

 ----
 # Body:

-## Enhanced Armor Plating (3 tiers)
+## Enhanced Armor Plating (4 tiers)
 [Available anywhere]
 *A stronger outer shell means you can take more punishment before going down.*
 - Gives more health, more each tier
+	- 50%/100%/150%/200%

 ## Insulated Plating (5 tiers)
 [Available anywhere]
 *Insulation beneath the outer plating makes heat a non-issue.*
-- protects from heat, more each tier, and can even deflect weaker plasma-based attacks at higher tiers.
+- Protects from heat, more each tier, and can even deflect weaker plasma-based attacks at higher tiers.
+- 10%/15%/20%/30%, ignores up to 3 damage/50%, ignores up to 5 damage
 [at lower tiers plasma strips a small amount of your plating, and deals damage. tier 3 stops stripping armor, but you still take damage. tier 4 lets you entirely shrug off "cool" plasma (the shit from low tier weapons). t5 halves ALL plasma damage]

 ## Overclocked Processors (3 tiers)